VirtualFlow/VFU/README.md

 Please download the code using instructions from: [https://github.com/HannesStark/EquiBind](https://github.com/HannesStark/EquiBind).
 Please create a conda enviroment per the instructions of the EquiBind repository.
 Copy paste all files inside the working directory of VF-Unity.

+# Using rDock
+Please compile the code using the instruction provided in: [https://rdock.sourceforge.net/installation/](https://rdock.sourceforge.net/installation/).
+We installed rDock using anacond (with `conda install -c bioconda rdock`)